-Highclere Castle Gin has won 6 prestigious gold awards for flavour, presentation, recognisable style and quality.
-The recipe was meticulously developed over two years, experimenting with botanicals grown within the Highclere estate.
-The careful selection of botanicals in the recipe, contain essential oils which give Highclere Castle Gin its uniquely smooth flavour.
-The hand selected lavender from the walled monks garden behind the castle; was planted by the Bishops of Winchester in the 9th century.
-The citrus comes from the Victorian-era orangery behind the castle and is carefully managed by Lord & Lady Carnarvon and their amazing team of gardeners.
-One distinguishing ingredient is the use of Highclere Castle estate-grown oats post distillation in the botanical blend resulting in an exceptionally creamy smooth finish.
+Highclere Castle Gin has won many prestigious awards for flavour, presentation, recognisable style and quality.
+Highclere Castle Gin is distilled above an ancient underground water source and produced at Langley Distillery; England’s oldest gin distillery.
+The gin recipe was meticulously developed over two years, experimenting with botanicals grown within the ancient gardens Highclere estate.
+The botanicals contain essential oils which result in a uniquely smooth flavour, including lavender from the walled monks garden behind the castle, planted by the Bishops of Winchester in the 9th century.
+The citrus comes from the Victorian-era orangery behind the castle, carefully managed by Lord & Lady Carnarvon and their amazing team of gardeners.
+One distinguishing ingredient is the the estate-grown oats added to the botanical blend post distillation, which produces an exceptionally creamy and smooth finish.

-The Highclere Negroni
+Recommended Serve: The Highclere Negroni

 Combine 20ml of Highclere Castle Gin, sweet Vermouth and Campari.
 Garnish with an orange peel.
 Serve in a whiskey tumbler with plenty of ice.